hjsontag/ZUGFeRD.php/README.md

-php-konik
+ZUGFeRD PHP
 =========

-PHP Konik is an open source implementation of the ZUGFeRD data model.
+ZUGFeRD PHP is a Konik Library like Datamodel allowing to read, create and validate ZUGFeRD invoices but for PHP.

+It released as Open Source.